LionWeb-io/lionweb-typescript/documentation/ROADMAP-v1.md

 ![The packages, including dependencies](./packages.svg)

-* `{base|ts}-utils`: LionWeb-agnostic utility/helper functionality, specifically for working with arrays and maps/objects.
+* `ts-utils`: LionWeb-agnostic utility/helper functionality, specifically for working with arrays and maps/objects.
     Don't depend on Node.js here — specifically: don't use `node:fs`!
-* `serialization`: all serialization types (prefixed with `LionWebJson`), and some utility functionality like comparing meta-pointers.
+* `json`: all serialization types (prefixed with `LionWebJson`), and some utility functionality like comparing meta-pointers.

->  *Jos: I think we should call this `json` instead of 'serialization'?
-   These Json objects are still JavaScript.
-   The actual serialization functionality is in other packages.*

->  *Jos: And then the next package (serialization-utils) should be called `json-utils`.*
+* `json-diff`: diffing (moved from current `validation`) on top of types from the `json` package.

-* `serialization-utils`: utilities that deal exclusively with types from the `serialization` package.
+* `json-utils`: utilities that deal exclusively with types from the `json` package.
-    Sub packages:
-    * diffing (moved from current `validation`)
+    Examples:
     * textualization — i.e., a textual syntax for serialization chunks.
         Allow optional _name provider_ to replace keys/ids with names coming from an M2.
 * `core`: the core types for models.